-So, back to the original question.
-What happens if you don’t pay your HOA dues?
 First off, I’d recommend not taking this route.
-However, I get that there are certain extenuating circumstances that give people little to no options.
+However, there may be certain extenuating circumstances that leave few or no options.
 While different states have different laws, there are some fundamental steps that will most likely take place.

 For starters, HOA boards don’t typically wait around.
 If you miss a payment, you can expect to receive a letter stating that you have an outstanding debt.
 There may even be details about the next steps the board will take to recoup the dues.
 As with other missed payments, you can also expect to be charged a late fee plus interest.